 Factors such as temperature and how far power is transported contribute to loss of electricity in transmission.

-Loss functionality is currently implemented on the Baltic cable between Sweden and Germany (SE4 and DE) and NordNed cable between the Netherlands and Norway.
-Loss factor on the NordNed cable is set to 3.2% while the loss factor on the Baltic Cable is set to 2.4%.
+Loss functionality is currently implemented on the Baltic cable between Sweden and Germany (SE4 and DE), the NorNed cable between the Netherlands and Norway and the NordLink cable between Germany and Norway.
+Loss factor on the Baltic Cable is set to 2.4%, on the NorNed cable 3.2% while the loss factor on the NordLink cable is set to 3.1%.

 Example: A sell position of 100 MW at power exchange A will lead to buy position of 97.6 MW at power exchange B (assuming a loss factor of 2.4%).